jeev20/jeev20.github.io/_posts/2024-05-19-linearprogrammingusingplup.md

    Using PulP in python
    {% include embed/youtube.html id='qa4trkLfvwQ' %}

+## Modules in python
+[PluP](https://pypi.org/project/PuLP/), [Docplex](https://pypi.org/project/docplex/),  [Pyomo](https://pypi.org/project/Pyomo/) and [Gekko](https://pypi.org/project/gekko/) are some of the well known python modules used to solve linear programming problems.

+LP solvers are independent of the python modules, as many LP solvers are openly available and the python modules have built an api over these solvers to make it easier to integrate in python.

 ## Example problems
-Solving some problems without help and only understanding from videos watched
+Solving some problems without help and only understanding from videos watched was a great way to test my understanding of the concept.
+Problem 1 and Problem 2 are credited to [Byjus](https://byjus.com/maths/linear-programming/#components).

 ### Problem 1 - Vitamin blending
 *A doctor wishes to mix two types of Dishes in such a way that the vitamin contents of the mixture contain at least 8 units of vitamin A and 10 units of vitamin C. Dish 1 contains 2 units/kg of vitamin A and 1 unit/kg of vitamin C. Dish 2 contains 1 unit/kg of vitamin A and 2 units/kg of vitamin C. It costs Kr 50 per kg to purchase Dish 1 and Kr 70 per kg to purchase Dish 2.
 Formulate this problem as a linear programming problem to minimize the cost of such a mixture*